 The subhealth assessment and intervention service market is an emerging market at a relatively early stage.
+In terms of revenue generated from subhealth assessment and intervention services in 2021, the Company's market share is approximately 0.9%.
 However, it has market growth potential in the years to come.
 New players are expected to expedite the pace of their investments and to expand their service network, tapping into the subhealth assessment and intervention service market.
 Existing players in traditional beauty service market or non-surgical aesthetic medical service market may add subhealth assessment and intervention services to their service portfolios, which would become one of their core competitiveness.